femnad/leth/README.md

 "call leth to extract URLs out of a message"
 ```

-The above snippet nicket for the default global `muttrc` in a Ubuntu installation.
+The above snippet nicked from the default global `muttrc` in an Ubuntu installation.

 [urlview]: https://github.com/sigpipe/urlview
 [mutt]: http://www.mutt.org/